backstage/backstage/docs/integrations/gitlab/org.md

 For gitlab.com `User` entities for users who have [direct or inherited membership](https://docs.gitlab.com/ee/user/project/members/index.html#membership-types) of the top-level group for the configured group path will be ingested.

 In both cases (SaaS & self hosted), you can limit the ingested users to users directly assigned to the group defined in your `app-config.yaml` by setting the configuration key `restrictUsersToGroup: true`.
-This is especially useful when you have a large userbase that you don't want to import by default.
+This is especially useful when you have a large user base that you don't want to import by default.

 ```yaml
 catalog: